dMetrics/ir-bm25-benchmark/README.md

    1. These numbers should match exactly, but they are actually better in reality.
    2. The reported benchmark had a bug concerning reproducibility.
 More details [here](https://github.com/UKPLab/beir/issues/58).
 2. Comparing to the results for `NDCG@10` achieved with ES:
-   1. Perform very poorly for the trec-covid dataset - `0.29494` compared to the `0.68803` for ES.
+   1. MS performs very poorly for the trec-covid dataset - `0.29494` compared to the `0.68803` for ES.
-   2. Perform slightly poor for the nfcorpus dataset - `0.28791` compared to the `0.34281` for ES.
+   2. MS performs slightly poor for the nfcorpus dataset - `0.28791` compared to the `0.34281` for ES.
 3. Comparing to the results for `NDCG@10` achieved with MS using ES-like settings:
    1. For the trec-covid dataset: `NDCG@10` jumps to `0.59764`, but we still fall short of the best of `0.68803` reported with ES.
    2. For the nfcorpus dataset: `NDCG@10` jumps to `0.31715`, but we still fall short of the best of `0.34281` reported with ES.

-Results for trec-covid`:
+Results for trec-covid:

 |    dataset | settings              | NDCG@10 |
 |-----------:|:----------------------|--------:|